 Teachers are now much more confident in the teaching of PE and so the external support was reduced for 2015-16 and 2016-17 to targeted support for specific areas.
 We gained a silver School Games Award and Youth Sports Trust in Summer/Autumn 2014 and we were delighted to be awarded gold in July 2015 and for the second time in September 2016 - we think the progress we have made as a school and the achievement of a gold award is the biggest reflection of the impact of the funding!

-84% of pupils participated in an extra-curriculum sports club in 2014-15 and a similar percentage in 2015-16, including Reception, regardless of financial or physical barriers.
+84% of pupils participated in an extra-curriculum sports club in 2014-15 and a similar percentage in 2015-16, and 2016-17, including Reception, regardless of financial or physical barriers.
 All KS1 and KS2 children who wished to compete in Level Two competition did so.
 A wide range of coaching took place with a wide takeup, including of targeted children.
 A range of Level 1 competitions took place throughout the year, culminating in a whole school sports afternoon based on Project Ability sports such as seated volleyball, boccia and new-age curling in July 2015 and a teamwork afternoon led by Sports Crew in July 2016.
 Assessments are completed following the 'Real PE' model to show the impact on skill levels over time and our targets for 2015-16 were to embed an effective new assessment sytem and to develop all pupils' confidence in knowing their strengths and next steps in P.E.
 In 2016-17, we are focused on further building the provision for PE and sports through developing our outside areas and ensuring new staff are supported to teach effective 'Real PE' lessons.